Orchestration Cluster authorization

 -

-This behavior provides flexibility to create authorizations for entities outside of the system (for example OIDC users) or for entities that will be created in the future (for example creating process definition authorizations before the process is deployed).
+This behavior lets you create authorizations for entities outside of the system (for example OIDC users) or for entities that will be created in the future (for example creating process definition authorizations before the process is deployed).

 -